endoflife-date/endoflife.date/products/confluence.md

 > [Confluence](https://www.atlassian.com/software/confluence) is a web-based corporate wiki
 > developed by Atlassian.

+{: .warning }
+> Starting from 8.6.x, new releases of Confluence are available only to Data Center customers.

 Confluence is available both as SaaS and on-premises offer, with three editions: